DNA (Danish TV series): Plot

 Season one.
 Rolf hunts a child, Minna, who's been kidnapped.
 As his wife, Maria is away in London, Rolf brings his daughter Andrea onto a ferry to travel to a witness in Poland.
 While on-board, Andrea, is herself kidnapped but fellow police determine she was washed overboard.
 Earlier, in Poland, young mother Julita had given birth to a daughter, who is stolen by nuns, who claim she died in childbirth.
 Her child is sold to baby traffickers, Melanie and Oliver, working for adoption agaency Bliss.
 Julita trails them to Denmark.
 She sees Rolf collecting Andrea's pram from colleague Jarl and his wife Ewa.
 On the ferry, Julita grabs Andrea believing she's her daughter, Hania.

 Five years later, Neel catches serial rapist-murderer "Tranum Man", however his DNA is not on the police database.
 Rolf alerts Jarl to the problem.
 Jarl resolves an undiscovered systemic error.
 Rolf re-tests samples from Minna's case, which provides DNA link to a recent corpse, Victoria, found in France.
 Claire joins Rolf, Neel, Jarl and IT specialist, Staahl in re-opening Minna's case.
 Eventually police discover Bliss has a connection with a youth care centre run by Bror, who also arranges his foster daughters to become surrogate mothers.
 Melanie's sister Victoria had argued with Oliver about handing over a baby.
 Oliver claims Victoria was accidentally killed.
 Melanie recalls that Julita's daughter had died of SIDS, so Oliver kidnapped Minna.
-Rolf, Claire and team find Minna, who was put up for adoption and reunite her with her mother.
-Meanwhile, Rolf trails Julita to France, where she's raised Hania.
+Rolf, Claire and team find Minna, who was put up for adoption and reunite her with her mother however it goes poorly as she has no memory of her real mother and doesn’t want to be separated from her adoptive parents.Rolf and Neel discover that Jarl’s wife Eva is secretly the leader of Bliss and it was Jarl himself who caused the systemic error in order to hide her involvement.
+At the end, Rolf trails Julita to France, where she's raised Hania.
 He meets them, posing as a fellow school parent.
-Rolf resolves not to separate Julita and Hania.
+Recalling how badly Minna took it and not wanting the same to happen for Andrea/Hania, Rolf resolves not to separate Julita and Hania.